EMazarakis/Generative-AI-in-Graphics/Stable Diffusion/Installation_Instructions.md

    - git clone  https://github.com/AUTOMATIC1111/stable-diffusion-webui.
 6. Then we have to install the model.
 We can download it from the following link: [stable diffusion model](https://huggingface.co/runwayml/stable-diffusion-v1-5)
    - From this page we download the v1-5-pruned-emaonly.ckpt.
-7. After the download of the model completed, we have to added it to the following folder of the cloned repository
+7. Once the model download has finished, we have to added it to the following folder of the cloned repository: C:\Users\YOUR_NAME\stable-diffusion-webui\models\Stable-diffusion\